emacsmirror/loopy/README.md

   ```

 - `(repeat var number)`: Add a condition that the loop should stop after this
   many iterations. `var` starts at 0, and is increased by 1 each time.

-Remember
-  that the incrementation happens where the `repeat` command is used in the loop
+  Remember that the incrementing happens where the `repeat` command is used in
-  body; it is not treated different from the other commands.
+  the loop body; it is not treated different from other commands.
 This can be
   changed, it feels too weird.

   ```elisp